 BY JULIE A. PALM

 Looking for ways to be more productive during the next 12 months?
-Try small changes to your routine to make every day of 2018 the best you can
+Try small changes to your routine to make every day this year the best you can

 The new year gives you 365 chances to start every day off right.
 Here’s how to make each new day as fulfilling, productive and stress free as possible.